LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for live chat/cobrowse-for-chat.md

 ![](/img/cobrowse-for-live-chat-11.png)

 {:start="6"}
 6\.
 On the visitor or **consumer side**, when the CoBrowse session begins, an orange frame is displayed around the browser tab, indicating an active session.
-While CoBrowsing, credit card and password fields are automatically masked.
+While using CoBrowse, password fields are automatically masked.
+Other fields such as credit card numbers can also be configured as masked.

 ![](/img/cobrowse-for-live-chat-10.png)